 Woe to you, scribes and Pharisees, hypocrites!
 For you tithe mint and dill and cumin, and have neglected the weightier matters of the law: justice and mercy and faithfulness.
 These you ought to have done, without neglecting the others.
 Matthew 23:23

-Jesus did not denounce scrupulous tithing.
-He denounced using tithing as a way of evading “the weightier matters of the law,” which demand real sacrifice.
+Jesus did not denounce tithing, even scrupulous tithing.
+He did denounce using tithing as a way of evading “the weightier matters of the law,” which demand real sacrifice.
 Indeed, the Lord says that tithing, even in small matters, is something not to be neglected.

 The hypocrisy of the scribes and Pharisees lay in over-emphasizing easier forms of obedience while under-emphasizing harder forms of obedience.
 They hid their unbelief within a self-invented form of theological disproportion, making small things look big and big things look small.
 They seized upon opportunities to tithe, and they dismissed the crying needs for justice and mercy and faithfulness.